throttr/throttr/README.md

 ### Response Format

-Server responds always with 18 bytes for Insert and Query but 1 byte when you're Updating or Purging:
+Server responds always with 18 bytes for Insert and Query:

 | Field             | Type       | Size    | Description                                  |
 |:------------------|:-----------|:--------|:---------------------------------------------|
 | `can`             | `uint8_t`  | 1 byte  | 1 if successful, 0 otherwise.                |
 | `quota_remaining` | `uint64_t` | 8 bytes | Remaining available quota.                   |
 | `ttl_remaining`   | `int64_t`  | 8 bytes | Remaining TTL (ns/ms/s according to config). |

+Also, it will respond 1 byte (0 or 1) if the Purge or Update was success.

 ## Running as Container